ChuoiUhuhu0727/ChuoiUhuhu0727/README.md

 I'm a Computer Science student (with a minor in Human-centered Engineering) currently learning how to build simple AI systems, with a focus on sensor data and wearable devices.

-I’m especially interested in understanding how things actually work end-to-end, not just at the model level.
+I’m especially interested in understanding how things actually work end-to-end, in both hardware and software.

----

 ## 🧠 What I'm exploring